 Insurance Management is a feature of HMS that collects and manages patients’ insurance information.
 It keeps data like the policy reference number or ID of policies issued under respective companies and other relevant details upon request.

-The scripts used in such software make it seamless to work upon facts, and help in insurance validation as well as add up to overall patient billing as a record.
+The scripts used in such software make it seamless to work on facts and help in insurance validation, as well as add to overall patient billing as a record.

 4.6 Laboratory Management